Mark Boyd Wedding Photography

 Hi folks, I’m Mark.
 Here is a very quick introduction in as few words as possible, I know how much you have on your plate right now so I’m keeping it short.
-It is important that you know all there is to know about your photographer, research him or here, you can find out all about me below along with all my social media icons.
-You can find out about my experience as a professional photographer, my knowledge in the field (and the church!) along with details of international awards (not just school, fete, local village or industry awards) and huge companies whom I’ve been commissioned by.
-Ben Fogle and Ray Mears, heard of them?
-Worked with both of them!
+I think it’s of the utmost importance that you know all there is to know about your wedding photographer.
+With this in mind you can find all there is to know about me by clicking on my social media icons.
+What will I find out?
+For starters over a decade of experience as a professional photographer, my knowledge in the field (and the church!) along with details of international awards (not just school, fete, local village or industry awards) and huge companies whom I’ve been commissioned by.
+Wagamama, Barclays plc, Ben Fogle and Ray Mears, heard of them?
+Worked with them all.
+Below are images from a recent wedding shoot on the Northern coast of Tenerife.

 ‘Mark what experience do you have?’